WalletConnect/walletconnect-docs/docs/specs/clients/auth/session-events.md

 data={[
 {
     event: "auth_request",
-    description: "Emitted wallet when there is a request for authentication from a dapp.",
+    description: "Emitted by wallet when there is a request for authentication from a dapp.",
     whoShouldListen: "Dapps"
   },
   {